Laeri/check_perm_systemd/README.md

 writeable files by non-root users.

 This was mainly done to see how some basic file utilities work in python and also to find some files where I forgot to change the permissions.
-Basically try to put user services into '~/.config/systemd/user' or change file permissions accordingly.
+Basically try to put user services into '~/.config/systemd/user' or change file permissions and ownership accordingly.

 ## Systemd